Skip to content

 Death Valley is one of the hottest locations on Earth.

 There are endless possibilities for things to do in Death Valley.
 Hundreds of kilometres of hiking trails span the desert, and historic structures tell stories of America’s past.
-Whether you visit for a day or stay a bit longer, Death Valley is an amazing destination.
+Whether you visit for a day or stay longer, the valley is a fantastic destination.

-To help you make the most out of your trip to Death Valley, we’ve broken down the area’s history, provided essential tips, and listed 6 of the desert’s best attractions.
+To help you make the most of your trip to the valley, we’ve compiled the area’s history, provided essential tips, and listed 6 of the desert’s best attractions.

 The History of Death Valley

 Death Valley is a desert in California near the Mojave Desert.
-The desert is located near the border between California and Nevada.
-It sits between two mountain ranges: the Amargosa Range and the Panamint Range.
+It is located near the border between California and Nevada and sits between two mountain ranges: the Amargosa Range and the Panamint Range.

 The climate in Death Valley is subtropical and extremely hot.
-In fact, it is considered to be the hottest location on the planet.
-In July 1913, temperatures in Death Valley reached 56.7 ℃, which is the highest air temperature ever recorded on Earth’s surface.
+It is considered to be the hottest location on the planet.
+In July 1913, temperatures reached 56.7 ℃, the highest air temperature ever recorded on Earth’s surface.

 Death Valley 1

-Death Valley was discovered by European prospectors during the Gold Rush.
+European prospectors discovered the valley during the Gold Rush.

-Due to the climate of Death Valley, the area receives very little rain.
-Summers in Death Valley are long with high temperatures, and even winters are warm in the area.
+Due to Death Valley’s climate, the area receives very little rain.
+Summers are long and hot, and even winters are warm.
 Due to the extreme heat and lack of rainfall, vegetation is sparse throughout the desert.

-In spite of the sparse vegetation throughout Death Valley, the desert has a lot of biodiversity.
-Flowers bloom in the desert each spring, the ponds in the valley support fish, and animals such as sheep, donkeys, and hawks inhabit the area.
+Despite the sparse vegetation throughout the valley, the desert is very biodiverse.
+Flowers bloom in the desert each spring, and the ponds in the valley support fish.
+Animals such as sheep, donkeys, and hawks inhabit the area.

 The original inhabitants of Death Valley were Native American Tribes.
 Although many tribes have left the desert, some families still live there.
-Death Valley was discovered by European settlers during the California Gold Rush.
+European settlers discovered the valley during the California Gold Rush.

 In 1849, prospectors moving to California attempted to cross through the desert as a shortcut to the mines.
 The group became lost in the valley and could not find their way out for weeks.

-The group of prospectors were forced to burn the wood from their wagons to make fire and eat their oxen in order to survive.
+The prospectors were forced to burn the wood from their wagons to make fire and eat their oxen to survive.
 Some men died while they were lost due to the heat and lack of food or water.
 When they finally found a way to leave the desert, they named the area Death Valley, signifying how difficult it was to survive there.

 Death Valley 11

 Tourism in Death Valley began to boom in the 1920s, and resorts were built.
-In February 1933, US President Herbert Hoover declared Death Valley a National Monument.
+In February 1933, US President Herbert Hoover declared the valley a National Monument.
 In 1994, the desert was redesignated into a National Park.

 About Death Valley National Park

 Death Valley National Park is one of the most fascinating natural wonders in the world.
 It covers over 3.3 million acres and is the largest, driest, and hottest national park in the United States.
-In fact, some of the hottest temperatures in the world have been recorded there.
+Some of the hottest temperatures in the world have been recorded there.

-Although the valley became federally protected land in the 1930s, mining and excavating were still allowed in the area.
+Although the valley became federally protected land in the 1930s, mining and excavating were still allowed there.
 The mining companies seized the opportunity to prospect in the area, creating strip mines and pits on the desert surface.

-The American public became very upset by the mines destroying the natural beauty of Death Valley.
+The American public became very upset by the mines destroying the valley’s natural beauty.
 The negative press and publicity generated led to the US Congress stopping nearly all mining operations in the park in 1976.
 The last mine closed in 2005.

-In addition to being one of the most popular National Parks in the United States, Death Valley is also a popular filming location for television and movies.
+In addition to being one of the most popular National Parks in the United States, the valley is a famous filming location for television and movies.
 Multiple locations across the park were used as the setting for scenes in the original Star Wars movie in 1977.

 Death Valley 4